pnp/cli-microsoft365/docs/docs/user-guide/cli-output-mode.md

 ### Arrays

 If the command returns information about multiple objects, the output is formatted as multiple lines of comma-separated values.
-For example, getting the list of available apps, will return output similar to:
+For example, getting the list of available apps will return output similar to the following:

 ```sh
 $ m365 spo app list -o csv